-There is a risk of insect or tick-borne diseases in some areas of the Oceania Pacific Islands.
-This includes diseases such as chikungunya.
+There is a risk of insect or tick-borne diseases in some areas of South America.
+This includes diseases such as American Trypanosomiasis (Chagas Disease), Chikungunya, Leishmaniasis and West Nile virus.

-- · All travellers should avoid insect and tick bites day and night. - There are no vaccinations (or medications) to prevent these diseases.
+- All travellers should avoid insect and tick bites day and night - There are no vaccinations (or medications) to prevent these disease